-- not obliged to provide personal service and/or there is no mutuality of obligation; or - obliged to provide personal service and there is mutuality of obligation but the individual is carrying on a business and the other party is a client or customer.
+- not obliged to provide personal service; or - obliged to provide personal service, but the individual is carrying on a business or profession on their own account and the other party is a client or customer.

 Rights and obligations

 This section summarises the key rights and obligations of employees, workers and the self-employed.